Dataset Overview

 =DATEDIF(D5,E5,"y")&" years,"&DATEDIF(D5,E5,"ym")&" months,"&E5-DATE(YEAR(E5),MONTH(E5),1)&" days"

-• The DATEDIF function extracts year and month duration from the D5 and the E5 cell data.
+- The DATEDIF function extracts the year and month duration between dates in cells D5 and E5.

-• The ampersand operator (&) joins the text we wrote after each DATEDIF function.
+- The ampersand operator (&) joins the text we write after each DATEDIF function.

-• Lastly, we subtract month and year from the E5 cell data using the DATE function.
-There was the YEAR function and the MONTH function in it.
+- We subtract the month and year from the E5 cell data using the DATE function (which includes the YEAR and MONTH functions).

-• Since the DATEDIF function has a problem while finding out exact the number of days that passed, we subtracted the month and year from the E5 cell data in the portion E5-DATE(YEAR(E5),MONTH(E5),1)&” days”.
-This will return 24 days in the F5 cell.
+- Since the DATEDIF function has limitations in calculating exact days, we subtract the month and year from the E5 cell data in the portion E5 – DATE(YEAR(E5), MONTH(E5), 1) & ” days”.
+This results in 24 days in cell F5.

 Read More: Formula If Date Is Greater Than Another Date